 - In some cases animals are voluntarily surrendered and signed over to us by the owner and brought to the SPCA

 - In more serious cases, animals are seized.
-Our CI obtains a Search Warrant and an Order to Seize via the local judge and the animals are removed from the home and charges are pressed.
+Our CI must obtain a Search Warrant and an Order to Seize via the local judge- there must be probable cause provided to the judge.

 Although local dog control officers will continue to handle animal-at-large complaints, the new investigation unit will be instrumental in the investigation and prosecution of animal cruelty here in the county.
 Typically, animal cruelty is a misdemeanor, however, depending on circumstances it can be a felony.